-An educational experience reserved for students who have excelled in an academic discipline and who seek a challenging study and/or research experience beyond the scope of the curriculum.
-The student will typically suggest an area of interest and the instructor will assist in defining the parameters of the study.
-The study will typically result in a significant paper describing the experience and its findings.

-\\ 390 Practicum Experience

-A practical experience outside the classroom that is directly related to the student's major, minor or professional program.
-It typically involves "hands-on" experience that is a beneficial complement to the student's academic experience.
+499 Honors Course An educational experience reserved for students who have excelled in an acad discipline and who seek a challenging study and/or research experience beyor scope of the curriculum.
+The student will typically suggest an area of interest at the instructor will assist in defining the parameters of the study.
+The study will cally result in a significant paper describing the experience and its findings. nd the and 390 Practicum Experience A practical experience outside the classroom that is directly related to the stud major, minor or professional program.
+It typically involves "hands-on" experient that is a beneficial complement to the student's academic experience.
+490 Internship An intense practical experience outside the classroom that is an integral part of professional program.
+This may be either a part-time or full-time experience the contributes significantly to the preparation of a student for entrance into a prosion.

-\ 490 Internship

-An intense practical experience outside the classroom that is an integral part of a professional program.
-This may be either a part-time or full-time experience that contributes significantly to the preparation of a student for entrance into a profession.
 Approximately 40 contact hours are required for each unit of credit.
 Each school may determine the registration deadline.
-Check with the school for more information.
+Check with the school for morinformation. hat ofes- ch